Immigration vs. Poverty: Causal Impact on Demand for Redistribution in a Survey Experiment

 83 Pages Posted: 8 Aug 2019 Last revised: 8 Nov 2019

 Date Written: August 7, 2019

-In a survey experiment conducted in Germany, we investigate how preferences over both the financing and the supply of redistributive policies are affected by poverty and immigration.
-We find that while information about poverty has no detectable impact on the progressivity of the respondents' desired income tax schedule, information about immigration has a sizeable and significant negative impact for middle income respondents.
-The opposite can be observed for low income earners, such that effects cancel out at the aggregate level.
-On the supply side, middle income respondents seem to envisage public education as a viable response to the challenges of both poverty and immigration, while low income respondents want to spend less on education due to immigration.
-These strong heterogeneous effects with respect to respondents' income levels suggest that understanding the relationship between immigration and demand for redistribution and addressing its pitfalls requires in-depth investigations by population segment.
+In a survey experiment conducted in Germany, we investigate how preferences over both the financing and the provision of redistributive policies are a affected by poverty and immigration.
+We find that while information about poverty has no detectable impact on the progressivity of the respondents' demanded income tax schedule, information about immigration has a sizeable and significant negative impact for middle income respondents.
+The opposite holds for low income earners, such that effects cancel out at the aggregate level.
+On the provision side, middle income respondents see public education as a viable response to both poverty and immigration, while low income respondents desire less public expenditure on education due to immigration.
+These heterogeneities suggest that understanding the relationship between immigration, poverty and demand for redistribution and addressing its pitfalls requires in-depth investigations by population segment.

 Keywords: immigration, poverty, redistribution, survey experiment